Neurogami/Scripting_Processing_with_MIDI/Scripting_Processing_with_MIDI.md

 A MIDI message is pretty compact.
 It is sent as a series of bytes.
 I'm going to skip the technical details but to get the useful value of these bytes in Java you need to grab a subsection of them and then apply a "mask".
 This mask forces some part of the value to assume a certain value giving us a useful result.

-We've seen how this is done to get the note and velocity values.
+The code was doing this to get the note and velocity values.
 They same approach can be used to get the channel as well.  `midiMessage` then becomes this:

     void midiMessage(MidiMessage message, long timestamp, String bus_name) {
       int channel = (int)(message.getMessage()[0] & 0x0F) + 1;